BZFlag-Dev/bzflag/plugins/serverControl/README.txt

 An example script (for Linux systems) to keep a local copy of the masterban file is provided in check_masterbans.sh.

-This plugin can shut down the BZFlag server on demand or everytime a game ends.
+This plugin can shut down the BZFlag server on demand or every time a game ends.
 See the supplied plugin.cfg configuration file for details.

 Plugin loading format:

   -loadplugin /path/to/serverControl,/path/to/plugins.cfg